CSWomenUMass/cswomenumass.github.io/_positions/graphic_designer.md

 * Any links to portfolio work.

 # Term Length
-Term length is one semester and is renewable without re-application, pending approval of the co-chairs.
+Term length is one semester and is renewable without re-application, pending approval of the Co-chairs.

-# Estimated Time Committment
+# Estimated Time Commitment
 Required work for this position should average out to no more than one hour per week if the individual is already proficient in the tools.

 # Additional Eligibility Notes and Requirements
 This position is open to all CS Women members.
-Individuals who are not female-identified, but who have an interst in CS Women may also apply. _We especially encourage undergraduates to apply for this position_.
+Individuals who are not female-identified, but who have an interest in CS Women may also apply. _We especially encourage undergraduates to apply for this position_.